aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 <img width="350px" src="../figures/2Dstencil4th.png">

-But there are also some more complex possibilities in which one uses more neighbours around the central grid point:
+But there are also some more complex possibilities in which one uses more neighbouring grid points around the central grid point:

 <img width="300px" src="../figures/2Dstencil9pt.png">